dwivedi-ritik/sanfoundry-scraper/README.md

 Extracts all MCQs of a subject that you input the link of.

-run the main.py file after getting the code using the Download zip button or following this [link](https://github.com/raprocks/sanfoundry-scraper/archive/master.zip).
+run the main.py file after getting the code using the Download zip button or following this [link](https://github.com/dwivedi-ritik/sanfoundry-scraper).

+`usage:
+python main.py --thread --workers 15

+A CLI Tool for scrapping quizs from SANFOUNDARY

+optional arguments:
+-h, --help show this help message and exit
+--url URL URL of quiz
+--pdf Generate PDF File
+--thread Uses Multithreading for scrapping
+--json return all quizs in json format
+--workers WORKERS Maximum number of threads[ More number More speed but More Unstability]

+Batmobile lost the wheel lol`

 just run main.py using the following command